davenverse/shellfish/docs/tutorial/creating_cli.md

   """.stripMargin
 ```

-We also will need a custom error type that we will use in case, for example, if we want to add a contact that already exists.
+We will also define a custom error type that gets when a contact already exists.

+`~/src/main/shellfish/contacts/domain/contact.scala`
 ```scala 3
 case class ContactFound(username: Username) extends NoStackTrace
 ```